utsavgarg/Sketch_SVG/README.md

 2. Feed in the ```ip address``` and ```port``` in the app script.
 3. Build the app and run it on a phone or emulator.

-The app has been tested on Nexus 9 tablet.
+The app has been tested on a Nexus 9 tablet.

 ###Usage